 Another use of a subdomain is to create another website with the same name but different languages.
 Take Wikipedia as an example, which has a separate subdomain for each language.
 It uses en.wikipedia.org for the English version and es.wikipedia.org for the Spanish one.

 Website builders, such as WordPress.com, or content management systems, like Blogger, often offer free domain names for new users.
 Usually, beginners take this opportunity to create their websites before investing money into them.

 A free web address often uses the same structure as subdomains.
 For example, instead of hostingertutorials.com, it would be hostingertutorials.wordpress.com or hostingertutorials.blogspot.com.

 Keep in mind that getting a free domain often comes with minimal features and tools.

 How to Register a Domain Name

-From there, it’s just a case of completing the checkout process and paying for your new domain name.
-Once it’s registered, you’ll be given access to a control panel with all the essential management tools.
+Once registered, you will have access to a control panel with all the essential management tools.